ArinzeGit/Drone-Racing-Landing-Page/README.md

 # Drone Racing Landing Page

 This project was inspired by the final challenge of the [From Figma To Code](https://www.coursera.org/learn/from-figma-to-code) course on [Coursera](https://www.coursera.org/).
 Prior to taking the course, I built only from PDF design files.
 I took the course to learn to build sites from Figma design files which is more typical in professional environment.
-The course was taught in `HTML CSS and JavaScript` but I have implemented this solution in `React-TypeScript`.
+The course was taught in `HTML CSS and JavaScript` but I have implemented this solution in `React-TypeScript` to enhance functionality and maintainability.

 ## Table of contents